wbcomdesigns/buddypress-activity-share-pro/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Premium WordPress plugin for sharing BuddyPress Activities on social media with advanced tracking and analytics.
-License-free edition with all features unlocked.

 == Description ==

-**License-Free Edition** - All premium features unlocked without restrictions!

 BuddyPress Activity Share Pro enables comprehensive social sharing for BuddyPress activities with advanced tracking and analytics capabilities.
+This premium plugin is exclusively available with Reign Theme and BuddyX Pro.

 Key Features:
 • Share activities on Facebook, Twitter/X, LinkedIn, WhatsApp, Telegram, Bluesky, and more